IT-for-Change/English-Lang-Lab-Speech/README.md

 ### Principles

 - **Pedagogy Centric** : Language learning pedagogy and teacher needs will drive software features, not the technology
-- **Teacher First**    : Support the teacher, minimize student↔device engagement
+- **Teacher First**    : Support the teacher, minimize student <-> computer interactions
 - **Offline First**    : All run-time features must be available offline.
-Online is optional
+Online may be optionally included
 - **Openness**         : Data, training algorithms and methods will also be open-source, not just an AI model end-product
 - **Extensibility**    : Allow additional voice samples to be easily included in the model pipeline.
 For example, augment with region-specific accents
 - **Privacy by design**: Avoid collecting sensitive personal data unless the functionality requires it.
 Incorporate robust privacy practices in design